New Grants and Payment Management Systems Now Available

 Before you can register as an organization applicant with Grants.gov, you will need to create a username and password on Grants.gov and complete registration in the System for Award Management (SAM.)

 Complete an Authorized Organization Representative profile and create a username and password on Grants.gov.
 Note: an applicant entity's "Unique Entity Identifier (UEI)" must be used to complete this step.
-The Data Universal Numbering System (DUNS) number is no longer used for this step.
-As of April 4, 2022, the federal government has stopped using the DUNS number and started using UEIs.
+On April 4, 2022, the UEI used across the federal government changed from the Data Universal Numbering System (DUNS) Number to the Unique Entity ID (generated by SAM.gov).
 UEIs are used to identify entities registered in SAM.

-The process can take up to 4 weeks.
+The process of registering in Grants.gov can take up to 4 weeks.
 Once the SAM registration/renewal is complete, the information transfer from SAM to Grants.gov can take as long as 48 hours.
 OJP recommends that the applicant register or renew registration with SAM as early as possible.
-See Get Registered on Grants.gov for details and instructions.
+See the Register page on Grants.gov for details and instructions.

 Information about the registration process for organizations and other entities can be found at https://www.grants.gov/web/grants/register.html.